Japik-org/Japik/README.md

 (still in developing, but working)

-Control multiple microservices over the same jvm.
+Control multiple microservices loaded into the same jvm.
 Load new elements and unload others in real-time without stopping your microservices.
 Also provides efficient communication between them.
 Combine elements and their settings like a lego constructor and gain your unique solution!

 This framework currently does not provide socket communications or any useful processing itself out of box.
 Use services, modules and extensions to add required implementation.